Skip to main content

 Deep-Dive Questions

 Insulin resistance acts as a primary driver of seemingly unrelated symptoms because elevated insulin alters cellular energy production, sex hormone metabolism, blood pressure regulation, and inflammation.
-A single metabolic shift can show up as fatigue, weight gain, hair loss, mood changes, and cardiovascular risk.
+A single metabolic change can show up as fatigue, weight gain, hair loss, mood changes, and cardiovascular risk.

-We detect early dysfunction by tracking labs at the optimal end of "normal," watching wearable trends, and listening to subtle symptoms (sleep changes, appetite shifts, fog).
+We detect early dysfunction by tracking labs at the optimal end of "normal," watching wearable trends, and listening to subtle symptoms (sleep changes, appetite changes, fog).
 Early detection often catches the disease 5 to 15 years before a standard system would label it.

 The gut-brain axis fits into systems-thinking diagnosis because microbial metabolites, gut barrier integrity, and vagal tone influence mood, cognition, and inflammation.
 Many cases of anxiety or brain fog have a measurable GI contribution.